barracuda-cloudgen-access/docs/proxy/fyde_proxy_kubernetes.md

         - [kubernetes/envoy-proxy.yaml](kubernetes/envoy-proxy.yaml)

-    - Make sure configured port matches the one configured in the Management Console
+    - Make sure the Access Proxy (envoy) port, as configured in the management console, is allowed in the firewall

     - If required, update anotations to match your environment